Election 2022: Nevada GOP contest crucial to Senate control

 “President Trump is the most popular Republican official in America by a long shot,” said Corry Bliss, a Republican strategist who works on campaigns around the U.S. “If you have his endorsement and you have resources to advertise that, you should win.”

-Republicans in Nevada are also choosing a nominee to challenge Democratic Gov. Steve Sisolak.
-Elsewhere, Republicans in South Carolina are weighing whether to support two U.S. House members who have crossed Trump.
-And two longtime rivals in Maine are poised to advance to what will likely be one of the most competitive governor’s races in the U.S. this fall.
+Republicans in Nevada were also choosing a nominee to challenge Democratic Gov. Steve Sisolak.
+Elsewhere, Republicans in South Carolina were weighing whether to support two U.S. House members who have crossed Trump.
+And two longtime rivals in Maine were poised to advance to what will likely be one of the most competitive governor’s races in the U.S. this fall.

 Still, Nevada’s Senate race is the highest-profile contest Tuesday.